Jia-wei-Zhou/Geekppt/input.md

 # Head1

-These text should be within same slide as head
+Each content of a head is allocated a slide

-## Head2
+# Head2

 **BOLD TEXT**